achtnullzwei/Doorman/docs/de/guide/support/support.md

 Unplug your device and connect it to another USB port on your computer.
 Then, restart the installation.

 **Press the FLASH button**
 If the issue persists, while the **"Preparing installation"** screen is displayed, press the **FLASH** button once on the device.
 Your device should now proceed with the installation.
-If it still doesn’t proceed you can hold down the boot button for 3-5 seconds whilst on the “Preparing Installation” phase.
+If it still doesn't proceed you can hold down the boot button for 3-5 seconds whilst on the “Preparing Installation” phase.
 :::

 ::: details A loud beeping noise occurs on the speaker